McBirney Mansion (Tulsa, Oklahoma): Conversion to other uses

 In the mid 90s, the mansion was affiliated with Tulsa Regional Medical Center, in conjunction with The Rader Institute, an inpatient treatment center for eating disorders.
 By 1999, McBirney Mansion was a bed and breakfast which hosted wedding venues as well.

 In January, 2007, three men, doing business as WSL Properties LLC, announced plans to buy the McBirney Mansion and convert it to an 80-suite luxury hotel encompassing 112000 ft2.
 The three investors were George Warde, Jim Seawright and Jack Lee.
 The announcement said they expected to spend $23 million to convert the facility from a bed and breakfast to a hotel, including adding a 100000 ft2, an underground garage and a meeting facility.
 The seller was McBirney Asset Management Inc. dba Caroline Cardin, and the price was listed at $2.2 million.

 Gentner Drummond, a Tulsa attorney, bought the mansion from Pauls Corporation in 2014 for $2.03 million.
 He and his wife intended to make it their family home.
 Although the house was in excellent shape, they immediately began to replace some of the kitchen appliances.
+As of 2025, it remains a private residence and is now on sale.